arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 07.17.16
+There's this music game series called Pop'n Music.
+The many iterations
+can be played on various consoles and in arcades.
+The characters are quite aesthetic, and there are **a lot** to choose from.
+In pop'n music 14 FEVER!, there's a song called [FEVER HERO ED](https://www.youtube.com/watch?v=h8A_s_PBmJA).
+It's probably available in other versions too, but the point is, the song is flat out amazing.
+You can wildly mash buttons to this song at the Gameworks in downtown Seattle, amongst other locations around the world of which I am unaware.

 ### 06.21.16
 *La petite mort*, literally translated as "the little death," is an expression originally associated with the meaning of "fainting fit."
 Over time, it has